How to Roll Out and Roll Back Changes in Stage

 EOF

-kubectl get resourcesnapshots -n my-app-namespace
+kubectl get resourcesnapshots -n my-app-namespace -l kubernetes-fleet.io/parent-CRP=web-app-placement

-kubectl get resourcesnapshots -n my-app-namespace --show-labels
+kubectl get resourcesnapshots -n my-app-namespace -l kubernetes-fleet.io/parent-CRP=web-app-placement --show-labels

 NAME GEN AGE LABELS